Definition

 Why it matters for sovereign tooling

-A knowledge graph is closely related to an ontology, which defines the types and rules the graph must follow, and it often underpins semantic search and retrieval-augmented generation systems that answer questions over trusted data.
+A knowledge graph is closely related to an ontology, which defines the types and rules the graph must follow — what counts as a miner, what properties a chip may have.
+It often underpins semantic search and retrieval-augmented generation systems that answer questions over trusted data, where the graph supplies the facts and the model supplies the language.

 In Simple Terms

-A knowledge graph is a structured representation of information in which real-world entities (people, devices, miners, firmware versions) are stored as nodes and the relationships…
+A knowledge graph is a structured representation of information in which real-world entities — people, devices, miners, firmware versions — are stored as nodes and…